-You can change the authentication type, fragment threshold, data rate, broadcast SSID, Ethernet to wireless blocking, Wi-Fi multicast to unicast, and more.
-Stick with this article till the end to learn how to access all those settings properly.
+You can change the authentication type, fragment threshold, data rate, broadcast SSID, Ethernet to wireless blocking, Wi-Fi multicast to uni-cast, and more.
+Stick with this article until the end to learn how to access all those settings properly.

 How to login 192.168.0.1 IP Address in Simple Steps.